KlemenPl/RG2020/README.md

 # RG2020
-Low-poly procesdually generated terrain and water using C++ and OpenGL.
+Low-poly procedurally generated terrain and water using C++ and OpenGL.

 ![](example_1.png)
 ![](example_2.png)